Last Updated on

 Rich Source of Calcium

 The calcium content of ragi is extremely high, and hence, is beneficial for your child’s developing bones.
 It helps mitigate the risk of bone fractures and eliminate the need for calcium supplements.
-Apart from that, ragi also improves the production of blood in human body.
+Apart from that, ragi also improves the production of blood in the human body.

 Fibre Aids Digestion and Makes Babies Feel Full